 Not all fireworks are for sale to the public in New York.
 New York only allows consumers to purchase and use ground-based or handheld sparkling devices, including cylindrical fountains, cone fountains, and wood sparklers/dipped sticks, as well as party poppers and snappers.
 Metal wire sparklers are not legal because they stay hot for a long time after burning out and retain heat long after use.

-It is illegal to possess and use fireworks in counties that did not opt-in to the change in the law, even if you legally purchased them in a county which opted-in.
+It is illegal to possess and use fireworks in counties that did not opt-in to NY’s Fireworks Law, even if you legally purchased them in a county which opted-in.
 So, if you buy legal fireworks in a county that opted-in, but use them in a place that did not opt-in, then you are breaking the law.

 Also, it is still illegal in New York to sell and purchase any device that shoots up in the air, or sends out a projectile, such as aerial consumer fireworks, firecrackers and chasers, skyrockets, Roman candles, and bombs.

-The best advice we could give you in navigating New York’s fireworks law is to check out a fireworks display in your area – it’s a lot more fun to watch them go off in a controlled environment than it is to spend a day in court and explain getting caught with illegal fireworks that may have been legal when you bought them.
+The best advice we can give you in navigating New York’s Fireworks Law is to check out a fireworks display in your area – it’s a lot more fun to watch them go off in a controlled environment than it is to spend a day in court.

 - FDA Cracking Down on Underage Sale of Electronic Smoking Devices